guigrpa/oao/README.md

--l --link <regex>                                         regex pattern for dependencies that should be linked, not installed --single                                                  no subpackages, just the root one --relative-time                                           shorten log dates --no-master                                               allow publishing from a non-master branch --no-check-uncommitted                                    skip uncommitted check --no-check-unpulled                                       skip unpulled check --no-checks                                               skip all pre-publish checks
+-l --link <regex>                                         regex pattern for dependencies that should be linked, not installed --single                                                  no subpackages, just the root one --relative-time                                           shorten log dates --no-master                                               allow publishing from a non-master or non-main branch --no-check-uncommitted                                    skip uncommitted check --no-check-unpulled                                       skip unpulled check --no-checks                                               skip all pre-publish checks